 In connection with these steps, many companies accelerate payments by encouraging customers to use business credit cards or other forms of instant electronic payment.
 Credit cards can be especially attractive because you’re paid almost immediately while your customer may not be billed until next month.

 When engaging with a new customer, consider asking how they would like to be paid.
 You can then establish a routine immediate payment mechanism (and expectations) along with your new relationship.
 As you move more payments to business credit cards, also look for opportunities to use today’s popular subscription paradigm by arranging automated payments for services you regularly deliver every month.

-Like your customers, you can also smooth cash flow by moving more payments to business credit or charge cards—especially payments that are due immediately.
+Like your customers, you can also smooth cash flow by moving more payments to business credit cards—especially payments that are due immediately.
 Consider credit cards that offer special features focused on helping with business cash flow.

-For example, certain business cards may give you as much as 60 days to pay.
+For example, certain business credit cards may give you as much as 60 days to pay.
 Some let you carry a balance from one month to the next.
 Some let you choose what time of month you’ll be billed, to accommodate cash flow patterns you’ve identified.
 Some even give you an early pay discount if you happen to have extra cash in a given month.

 So, too, some business cards provide tools for scheduling electronic payments to vendors in advance.
 That lets you hold onto precious cash as long as possible, and still be sure your payments will arrive in time to avoid late fees.
 Don’t forget the side benefits of scheduled e-payments.
 First, you write fewer checks.
 Second, depending on the card, credit card payments may offer you rewards or rebates that you can reinvest into your business.

 Maintaining timely payments on certain business cards may even qualify you for short-term business financing from the card provider.
 These could include fixed-fee, no-interest loans to fund strategic projects; working capital to strengthen cash flow and bridge temporary gaps; or even debt consolidation loans that lower your overall interest payments.